-Everyone knows the basics of daily skin care such as cleanse, exfoliate, wear sunscreen, and use a suitable moisturizer.
-However, what you might not realize is that vitamins play an integral role in your skin’s health.
+Everyone knows the basics of daily skin care such as cleanse, exfoliate, wear sunscreen, and use a suitable moisturiser.
+However, what you might not realise is that vitamins play an integral role in your skin’s health.
 Vitamins A, B, and C provide many skin benefits when added to your skincare regime.

 Adding Vitamins A, B, and C to Your Skincare Regime

 Depending on the vitamin, it can either be taken orally or applied topically to receive skin benefits.
 As with any dietary supplement, you should first consult with your physician to make sure it is safe to add to your daily skincare regime if you opt to take the vitamin orally.

 Vitamin A belongs to a group of compounds with active retinal, retinol, retinoic acid, A carotenoids, and beta-carotene.
 Typically, humans get vitamin A from plant and animal foods.
 Once it enters the body as beta-carotene it is transformed into what is the retinol form of vitamin A.

 Here are the skin benefits of vitamin A:

 - Protects the skin against UV damage